 Complications

 Infectious complications are well documented in patients receiving ECMO 1, 4, 12, 17, 18, 24, and have been shown not to adversely impact mortality 24.
 Whilst cardiac arrest was relatively common, occurring in 4% of patients during ECMO treatment, among the 50 patients who had a cardiac arrest, most (66%) survived.
-Haemorrhagic and neurological complication with long-term sequelae were observed, and these risks of ECMO should be made clear to referring clinicians and relatives when admission decisions are being discussed.
+Haemorrhagic and neurological complications with long-term sequelae were observed, and these risks of ECMO should be made clear to referring clinicians and relatives when admission decisions are being discussed.

 Duration of ECMO therapy